 Rovi Corp.
-(ROVI), a provider of digital entertainment guides, sued three television makers claiming infringement of patents for its technology and parental-control chips that block television content.
+(ROVI:US), a provider of digital entertainment guides, sued three television makers claiming infringement of patents for its technology and parental-control chips that block television content.

 Rovi argues that Mitsubishi Electric Corp.
 (6503), LG Electronics Inc. (066570) and Vizio Inc., the first American brand in over a decade to lead in LCD high-definition TV sales in the U.S., misappropriated its on-screen guides that allow users to browse channel listing and upcoming shows, according to a complaint filed yesterday in federal court in Wilmington, Delaware.

 The companies’ alleged infringement “presents significant and ongoing damages to Rovi’s business,” lawyers for the Santa Clara, California-based company said in court papers.
 “Rovi’s long-term financial success depends on its ability to establish, maintain, and protect its proprietary technology through enforcement of its patent rights.”